mcnichon/SessileTestingDA/docs/Installation.rst

     git clone https://github.com/mcnichon/edgefinder.git

-**NOTE: More detailed instructions pertaining to cloning github repositories can be found here:** https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+**NOTE:** More detailed instructions pertaining to cloning github repositories can be found `here <https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository>`_

-* Navigate to the repository's directory, which should contain a 'pyproject.toml'
+* Navigate to the repository's directory, which should contain a ``pyproject.toml`` file.
 * From this repository copy the following code into your terminal to install the package and all dependencies:

 .. code-block:: python